Nutrition with Foundation Year BSc (Hons) - 2025/6

 Cert HE: The first year (FHEQ level 4) is designed to facilitate students¿ transition s from A-level or equivalent to study at the University level.
 Creating a foundation of knowledge in core bioscience subjects (Cell Biology, biological chemistry, molecular biology, physiology, biochemistry) and obtaining essential laboratory skills.
 In addition, students become practised academic skills (including communication and critical appraisal), which are necessary for studying in higher education.
 Nevertheless, students also gain some fundamental knowledge of the discipline and its application through the subject-specific modules whilst also beginning to develop professional skills.

 Dip HE: Once they progress to year 2 of their studies (FHEQ level 5), students build on their fundamental knowledge, delving into more specific subjects within the discipline to provide more breadth and depth of topics and integration of knowledge.
-Specifically to more fully develop their understanding and apply this.
+Specifically to develop their understanding and apply this more fully.
 Achieved through the use of more applied and authentic assessments.
 The second year of study also provides more opportunities to demonstrate critical thinking and innovation of ideas, both individually and working with others.
-Throughout FHEQ level 5 ¿ Students also continue to consolidate and build on their transferable skills and professional competencies.
+Throughout FHEQ level 5 ¿ Students continue to consolidate and build on their transferable skills and professional competencies.

-BSc (Hons): Whether students are on the 3-year or 4-year route, FHEQ level 6 is designed not just to build understanding further but instil the ability to appraise, analyse and demonstrate criticality and originality of thought.
-Exemplified by the undertaking of a research project, but also embedded in all modules.
-The third year of study also affords more opportunity to explore new and emerging areas of importance in nutrition, impacting individuals, nations and internationally.
+BSc (Hons): Whether students are on the 3-year or 4-year route, FHEQ level 6 is designed to build further understanding and instil the ability to appraise, analyse and demonstrate criticality and originality of thought.
+Exemplified by the undertaking of a research project but also embedded in all modules.
+The third year of study also affords more opportunities to explore new and emerging areas of importance in nutrition, impacting individuals, nations and internationally.
 All culminating in students exiting the programme with all the qualities and competencies of the modern nutritionist,

 Quality assurance